-Here you will need as bare minimum your helmet and race number (for European races at least, other regions do not require a number on the bike) attached to a race belt.
-The vast majority of athletes will put on socks here as well, and those not attempting a flying mount will have their shoes in this bag as well.
-If you are looking to add a cycling gilet for warmth, a cycle jersey for storage or any other extra clothing, they will need to be in this bag as well.
+Here you will need as bare minimum your helmet and race number attached to a race belt.
+The vast majority of athletes will put socks in here as well.
+For those not attempting a flying mount they will have their shoes in this bag as well.

-Here you mat simply have your shoes, but may will pack a fresh, thicker pair of socks to change into for the run.
+Here you may simply have your shoes, but many will pack a fresh pair of socks to change into for the run, especially for a wet race.
 You may want a running cap/visor and some nutrition you’re expecting to take on at the start of the run.

 These are comfortable clothes for you to change into at the end of the event.
-Depending on the race, they may be found in the finishing area or in transition.
+These may be found in the finishing area or transition, depending on the race.
 Pay attention to the forecast at the time you hope to finish and pack accordingly.

 Special Needs Bags

-This can be whatever you like, and if it’s your first event I suggest you put in some ‘fun’ nutrition you may need to pick you up at the end such as a bag of your favourite crisps, a soft drink or anything else you may feel you crave once gels and bars get a bit too much.
+Your special needs bags can contain whatever you like.
+For your first event I suggest you put in some ‘fun’ nutrition you may need to pick you up at the end.
+This could a bag of your favourite crisps, a soft drink or anything else you may feel you crave once gels and bars get a bit too much.
 If you plan to be on course for close to 17 hours this is especially important, as it’s far more likely you’ll encounter gastrointestinal issues.

 Setting Up Transition

-Now your bags are ready and your bike has been test ridden, it’s time to setup your transition area.
-If you are attending a race with split transitions I recommend you attend T1 first as it’s more complicated.
+Next up it setting up your transition area.
+If you are attending an Ironman race with split transitions I recommend you attend T1 first as it’s more complicated.

 The first thing you’ll be doing is racking your bike.
-In smaller triathlons you may be used to placing your bike in the most advantageous position, but at Ironman events you will be designated a spot on the racking.
+You may be used to arriving early and placing your bike in the most advantageous position at smaller races.
+However at Ironman events you will be designated a spot on the racking.
 Also, you will be unable to leave anything on the ground next to your bike, it will be a case of arriving at your bike with everything you need, grabbing it and running towards the “bike out” banner.

 Once your bike has been racked (you are unable to cover it in any way I’m afraid), you will head to transition, which usually takes the form of a marquee.
 Here your first port of call should be to collect your timing chip.
 It is ESSENTIAL that you remember this tomorrow, so I would go so far as recommending putting it on your ankle straight away and not taking it off until you get back to the hotel.
 Nobody wants to be rifling through their bags trying to find where their timing chip is on the morning of the race.